-- 1. The TL1100 has space for 1 half-height tape drive. - 2.
+- 1. The TL1200 has space for either 1 or 2 half-height tape drives.
+The TL1400 has space for 1 to 4 half- height tape drives.
+Always install the first tape drive in the bottom of the drive bay.
+A drive bay cover must be installed over any upper empty drive positions. - 2.
 If a drive cover is present, loosen the screws and remove the cover to install one half-height tape drive. - 3.
-When installing the drive, slightly pull out the tab of the product ID label so it does not interfere with the insertion or removal of the tape drive.
+When installing the bottom drive, slightly pull out the tab of the product ID label so it does not interfere with the insertion or removal of the tape drive.

-Figure 16 Pullout tab for product ID
+Figure 15 Pullout tab for product ID

-- 4. Before installing the drive, inspect the connectors on it. - 5.
+- 4. Before installing the drive, inspect the connectors on it.
+Ensure that the connectors are intact, free of any foreign objects, and have no cracks, or deformed or bent contacts. - 5.
 Insert the tape drive into the drive bay, and align the connectors on the library while supporting the drive.

-Figure 17 Install a tape drive
+Figure 16 Install a tape drive